 TOM DOUGLAS is the author of four best-selling books of military history–Canadian Spies, D-Day, Great Canadian War Heroes, and Valour at Vimy Ridge.
 Tom started out as a teacher before becoming a reporter with his hometown newspaper, the Sault Daily Star.
 He has also worked with The Canadian Press and served as the publisher/owner of a weekly newspaper in Australia.

-A defining moment in Canadian military history.
-A much-needed Allied victory.
-A show of valour and heroism.
-The battle of Vimy Ridge in April 1917 saw Canadian troops storm a strategic 14-kilometre long escarpment that was believed to be impregnable.
-This was the first time in the nation's history that a corps-sized formation fought together as a unit under its own meticulous planning.
-Canadian troops persevered under heavy fire to take the ridge, demonstrating incredible discipline and bravery.
-The battle became a symbol of sacrifice for the young nation and a turning point in its role in the global theatre of war.
+The battle of Vimy Ridge in April 1917 saw Canadian troops storm a strategic escarpment that was believed to be impregnable.
+This was the first time in the nation's history that a formation fought together under its own planning.
+The battle became a symbol of sacrifice for the young nation & a turning point in its role in the global theatre of war.

-On June 6, 1944, a daring and ambitious invasion of Europe changed the course of World War II, eventually leading to the surrender of Nazi Germany.
-During the night, through storms and high seas, the Allied forces swept towards the beaches of Normandy in France.
-This is the story of the bravery, the heroism, and the sheer dumb luck of the more than 14,000 Canadians who played a crucial role in that incredible event
+On June 6, 1944, a daring invasion of Europe changed the course of World War II, eventually leading to the surrender of Nazi Germany.
+During the night the Allied forces swept towards the beaches of Normandy.
+This is the story of the bravery, the heroism & dumb luck of the more than 14,000 Canadians who played a crucial role in that incredible event

 Great Canadian War Heroes tells the amazing stories of the 16 Canadians who received the Victoria Cross during WWII.
 They came from all walks of life and from various ranks within the Canadian Forces, but they all had one thing in common: each displayed exceptional bravery in the face of the enemy.